This printable camping theme set will help you easily and quickly transform your dramatic play center into a campground, campsite, or a State Park.

 What is the fire danger today?
 The fire danger sign will alert your little learners to any potential fires in the area.
 Add a clothespin and your kids will love moving it up and down the chart to indicate the level of fire danger.

 When visitors enter the park, the park ranger can punch their pass with a hole-punch.
 This is a great way to add fine motor practice to your dramatic play center.

 Learn how to make a park ranger vest and binoculars using recycled materials on the blog HERE.

 You can learn how to make this super easy and cheap lantern for your camping theme on the blog HERE.

 Check In Sign and Form

-Your littles will need to check-in when they visit the park so the Park Ranger will know how many campers to look out for.
-Create motivation to write for a purpose with this pritable, black and white check-in sheet.
+Your little learners will need to check-in when they visit the park so the Park Ranger will know how many campers to look out for.
+Create motivation to write for a purpose with this printable, black and white check-in sheet.

 You’ll also find three different types of checklists to keep your little ones engaged and on-task in the camping center!
 The three versions included are wildlife, packing, and nature.
 These checklists are also available in two sizes.